-The Metropolitan Council for Educational Opportunity (METCO) program, is a voluntary school desegregation program funded by a grant from the Commonwealth of Massachusetts.
+The METROPOLITAN COUNCIL FOR EDUCATIONAL OPPORTUNITY (METCO) program, is a voluntary school desegregation program funded by a grant from the Commonwealth of Massachusetts.
 Participating students arrive by bus daily, from Boston and Springfield.
 This year, Marblehead has 80 students participating in the program spanning in age from 1st to 12th grade.
-Marblehead has been a METCO community since 1967 and is the furthest out from Boston of any of the METCO school systems.
+Marblehead has been a METCO community since 1967 and is the furthest out of Boston of any of the METCO school systems.